There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 Are you ready to hear something alarming and, quite frankly, intimidating?

-Do a quick search on Google for the question “what is spirituality?” and you will receive 100,000,000+ results in less than a second.
+Do a quick search on Google for the question “what is spirituality?” and you’ll receive 3,000,000,000+ results in less than a second.

-100,000,000+ results means there are one hundred million different voices, perspectives, backgrounds, and beliefs all trying to answer the same single question.
+3,000,000,000+ results means that there are three billion different voices, perspectives, backgrounds, and beliefs all trying to answer the same single question.

-One hundred million results means that there are one hundred million different answers to the question “what is spirituality?”
+Three billion results means that there are three billion different answers to the question “what is spirituality?”
 And that’s only on the internet.

 How the heck are you meant to find out what spirituality is (and even what’s the right path for you to follow), with so much information?

-In this article, I’m attempting the mammoth undertaking of simplifying and distilling everything I know, have experienced, and have researched from a wide range of perspectives on spirituality – all to help you.
+With that being said, I’m attempting the mammoth undertaking of simplifying and distilling everything I know, have experienced, and have researched from a wide range of perspectives on spirituality – all to help you find your own answers.

 For your convenience, I’ve broken this article down into easily-digestible parts: